A version of this article appeared originally in Strategies & Tactics.

 When trouble hits, keeping the members of a company’s crisis team aligned on strategy and focused on working in harmony is crucial.

 Why, then, do lawyers and PR advisers who work for the same company often seem like they’re on different teams when it comes to communication?
-They push back against each other’s counsel and take up precious time debating what the organization should say or, more likely, whether it should say anything at all, taking up precious time and adding stress and drama to situations where neither is in short supply.
+They push back against each other’s counsel and take up precious time debating what the organization should say or, more likely, whether it should say anything at all, adding stress and drama to situations where neither is in short supply.

 What’s behind these inherent tensions?
 Why do relationships between lawyers and communications experts so often break down at the very point when mutual trust and collaboration are most critical?
 And what can those on the communications side do to forge more effective relationships with in-house and outside lawyers to best serve their mutual client?